galaxyproject/training-material/RNA-Seq/tutorials/ref_based.md

 We have extracted genes that are differentially expressed in treated (with PS gene depletion) samples compared to untreated samples.
 We would like to know functional enrichment among the differentially expressed genes.

-The Database for Annotation, Visualization and Integrated Discovery ([DAVID](https://david.ncifcrf.gov/)) provides a comprehensive set of functional annotation tools for investigators to understand biological meaning behind large list of genes.
+The Database for Annotation, Visualization and Integrated Discovery ([DAVID](https://david.ncifcrf.gov/)) provides a comprehensive set of functional annotation tools for investigators to understand the biological meaning behind large list of genes.

-We use then DAVID to identify functional annotations of the up regulated genes and the down regulated genes.
+We use then DAVID to assign functional annotations to the upregulated and downregulated genes.

 :pencil2: ***Hands on!***

-1. **Select first lines from a dataset** :wrench:: Extract the first 300 lines of the 2 datasets generated previously (up regulated genes and down regulated genes)
+1. **Select first lines from a dataset** :wrench:: Extract the first 300 lines of the 2 datasets generated previously (upregulated and downregulated genes)
 2. **DAVID** :wrench:: Run **DAVID** on these files with
     - First column as "Column with identifiers"
     - "FLYBASE_GENE_ID" as "Identifier type"